 Ethical failures in organizations rarely result from individuals who set out to do wrong.
 More often, they result from systemic and cultural factors that gradually erode ethical standards:

 Incremental normalization of deviance.
 Diane Vaughan's concept, developed from her study of the Challenger disaster, describes how organizations gradually come to accept practices that would have been unacceptable when viewed from outside or from the beginning.
 Each small step seems minor--a slightly aggressive accounting interpretation, a small deviation from safety protocol, a minor misrepresentation to a client--but the cumulative effect is a culture in which significant ethical violations have become normal.
+This is closely related to how good intentions produce bad outcomes at an organizational level.

 Pressure for results.
 When organizations create intense pressure to achieve specific targets--sales quotas, performance ratings, profit margins, production schedules--and the consequences of missing those targets are severe, employees face a choice between meeting targets and maintaining ethical standards.
 When the reward system punishes failure to meet targets more than it punishes ethical violations, the rational response is to cut ethical corners.
+This is one reason Goodhart's Law--when a measure becomes a target, it ceases to be a good measure--operates not just in statistics but in organizational behavior.

 Diffusion of responsibility.
-In large organizations, individual responsibility for ethical decisions is diffused across many people, teams, and levels of hierarchy.
+In large organizations, individual responsibility versus accountability for ethical decisions is diffused across many people, teams, and levels of hierarchy.
 No single person makes the decision to commit fraud or endanger safety; instead, many people make small decisions that collectively produce the ethical failure.
 This diffusion makes it psychologically easier for individuals to participate--"I was just doing my part"--and organizationally harder to assign accountability.

 Culture not supporting dissent.
 When organizational culture punishes or marginalizes people who raise ethical concerns, the organization loses its capacity for self-correction.
 Whistleblowers at Enron, Theranos, Boeing, and Volkswagen all faced retaliation--termination, legal threats, professional marginalization--that discouraged others from speaking up.